Huawei-CPLLab/SWORDS/README.md

 Our experiments show Hash table implementation is on average ~30% faster than Dictionary.

-# of entries | Speed up over Dictionary
+Number of entries | Speed up over Dictionary
 ------------ | ------------------------
 10           | 23.5%
 100          | 20.6%